massimo-nocentini/competitive-programming/README.md

 # Competitive Programming

-In this repo I put my programming training, mostly based on the [CP book][cpbook], against [UVa judge][UVa:judge]; moreover, an [index][index] of problems is provided.
+In this repo I put my programming training, mostly based on the [CP book][cpbook], against [UVa judge][UVa:judge]; moreover, an [index][index] is provided.

-At the same time I help myself taking notes about programming techniques, collecting them as Jupyter notebooks.
-Here's some of them:
+At the same time, I help myself by taking notes about programming techniques, collecting them in Jupyter notebooks:

    - [bit masking][bm]